Sora (bird)

-The sora (Porzana carolina) is a small waterbird of the rail family Rallidae, sometimes also referred to as the sora rail or sora crake, that occurs throughout much of North America.
+The sora, sora rail or Carolina crake (Porzana carolina) is a small waterbird of the rail family Rallidae, sometimes also referred to as the sora rail or sora crake, that occurs throughout much of North America.
 The genus name Porzana is derived from Venetian terms for small rails, and the specific carolina refers to the Carolina Colony.
-The common name "Sora" is probably taken from a Native American language.
+The common name "Sora" is probably derived from a Native American language.